preciousratlhagane/south-african-property-market-analysis/README.md

 ## 🗄️ Getting Started <a class="anchor" id="getting-started"></a>

-Explore this interactive South African property market dashboard to analyze listings, rentals vs. sales, trends by suburb and property type, and key real estate insights. x
+Explore this interactive South African property market dashboard to analyse listings, rentals vs. sales, trends by suburb and property type, and key real estate insights. x

 To explore the insights: